ORNL-QCI/VOQC/README.md

 We also rely on several files from the [QWIRE](https://github.com/inQWIRE/QWIRE) development.

-### hll-compiler

-Compilation from higher-level languages to SQIR.
-Compilation from QWIRE is experimental (i.e. not done).

-- compiler/BooleanCompilation.v : Compilation from boolean expressions to unitary SQIR programs.
-- compiler/CompileFromQwire.v : Compilation from QWIRE to SQIR. **(WIP)**

 ### optimizer

 Current progress on a verified optimizer for SQIR programs.